Is your employer a Leave for Change partner?

 Uniterra will issue the airline tickets with no stopovers or extensions built in.
 The Government of Canada’s, which finances the Uniterra program, does not allow volunteers to go in advance of their assignment or to extend their stay following the completion of their assignment.
 For reasons of security and legal responsibility, volunteers can not make changes to their flight itinerary, even if the volunteer covers the cost of changing their plane ticket.
 There will be no exceptions to this rule.

-In many cases, you do not have to pay as your employer has accepted to cover part of the costs and Uniterra covers the rest.
-In other cases, the employer shares its portion of the costs with its employees to make the opportunity available to more employees.
-In those cases, you may be asked to fundraise your contribution.
-Uniterra will provide you with tools to support your fundraising efforts.
-Your employer will clarify the approach during the recruitment process.
+In most cases, volunteers do not have to contribute financially because their employer has accepted to make the contribution on their behalf.
+In other cases, the employer shares the contribution with its employees which allows the employer to make the opportunity available to more employees.
+In those cases, your employer will clarify the approach during the recruitment process.

-Pre-departure training, vaccinations, visas, flights, lodging, a per-diem for food and local travel required for work are included.
+Pre-departure training, vaccinations, visas, flights, lodging, a per-diem for food and local travel required for work are covered by the Uniterra program.

 - In case of accident or illness while I am abroad, am I insured?